 Hi!
-I’ve been writing since as long as I can remember — my mom and grandmother helped me write down those early stories before I could even hold a pen.
-Throughout middle and high school I wrote stories with elves, dragons, and mutants; penned my own comics and D&D worlds; invented languages and family-trees.
+I've been writing for as long as I can remember.
+My mom and grandmother helped me write down those early stories before I could even hold a pen.
+Throughout middle and high school I wrote stories with elves, dragons, and mutants; penned my own comics and D&D worlds; invented languages and family trees.

-Teaching and kids moved writing to the back-burner for a long time, but after a few decades of sporadic poems, short stories, and pedagogical satire (it’s a niche market), I’ve started taking my writing seriously again.
-I am currently looking for an agent for my epic fantasy, Dragon’s Curse, as well as my YA sci-fi romance, Love Songs for the Robot Apocalypse, and my middle-grade fantasy series, The Farhome Elf Chronicles.
-I’m also self-publishing a series of novellas set in the cyberpunk-noir city of NeoTokyo.
+Teaching and kids moved writing to the back-burner for a long time, but after a few decades of sporadic poems, short stories, and pedagogical satire (it's a niche market), I've started taking my writing seriously again.
+I am currently represented by Bryn Kristi of Logline Media and working to find a publisher for my YA sci-fi romance, Love Songs for the Robot Apocalypse.
+I also am working on a middle-grade fantasy series, The Farhome Elf Chronicles, as well as a middle-grade portal fantasy, Angela Johnson: Prophecy Girl.
+I'm also self-publishing a series of novellas set in the cyberpunk-noir city of NeoTokyo.

 While trapped at home with my family during the Covid-19 pandemic, I sent out a somewhat spontaneous tweet asking if any other members of the #writingcommunity would like to contribute to an anthology.
-What started as a plan for a glorified zine spiraled into a professional-grade book (that you can go order now!), which in turn lead to my founding Skullgate Media LLC, an indie publishing company.
+What started as a plan for a glorified zine spiraled into Skullgate Media!

 Follow me on twitter - @aboutrunning